A pair of Common House Martin breeding in winter in south-west Spain.

 Common House Martin (Delichon urbicum) is a long-distance migratory species whose Palearctic populations are wintering mainly in Africa south of the Sahara.
-Some birds – e.g. in the Iberian Peninsula and Morocco – don’t migrate and remain in the breeding areas throughout the year.
+Some birds in the Iberian Peninsula and Morocco don’t migrate and remain in the breeding areas throughout the year.

-However, to not migrate and stay home in winter is one thing, but to breed in winter in totally weird to say the least.
+However, to not migrate and stay home in winter is one thing, but to breed in winter is totally abnormal for this species.

-The photo below was taken at Hornachos, Extremadura, south-west Spain, in early January 2019.
+The photo above was taken at Hornachos, Extremadura, south-west Spain, in early January 2019.
 It shows an adult House Martin feeding unfledged young in the nest.
-The chicks were born in December 2018 according to the Spanish organisation AMUS (Acción por el Mundo Salvaje) who shared the photo.
+The chicks were born in December 2018 according to the Spanish organization AMUS (Acción por el Mundo Salvaje) who shared the photo.

 Population-level behaviour vs. isolated cases